Jeevantk/Jarvis/README.md

 # Jarvis

 ## What is Jarvis?
-Jarvis is a facial recognizer application powered using Microsoft Cognitive APIs and JSFeat
+Jarvis is a facial/emotion recognizer application powered using Microsoft Cognitive APIs and JSFeat

 ## What technologies did you use?
 * A NodeJS server handles queries